IDEAS FOR GETTING INVOLVED at 9/2019

-- What do you do best?
-Sport, cooking, speaking, campaigning?
+What do you do best?
+Sport, cooking, speaking, fundraising, campaigning?
 Talk to us about how your skills / interests could be put to good use

 - Join Bradford City of Sanctuary.
-We meet monthly on a Tues at 4.30pm near the University in BD7
+We meet monthly 4.30-6pm on a Weds in the city centre

 - Are you a teacher, school governor or parent?
 Encourage your school to consider becoming a School of Sanctuary – see https://bradford.cityofsanctuary.org/sanctuary-in-schools